-Our Food Allergy Clinic is directed by Stephanie Leonard, M.D., who trained at Mt.
+Our Food Allergy Center is directed by Stephanie Leonard, M.D., who trained at Mt.
 Sinai Hospital under the tutelage of Hugh Sampson, M.D., one of the world’s foremost authorities on food allergies.
 Dr. Leonard has also published research in the emerging science of food desensitization and induction of tolerance.

 Research and clinical trials are a major focus of our Division and have led to the development of promising treatments.

 Additionally, our specialists have multiple roles in local and national organizations, with the goal of improving the lives of children with allergy/immunology disorders.
 These organizations include the Academy of Allergy, Asthma & Immunology, American Lung Foundation (through the Asthma Camp), The Food Allergy & Anaphylaxis Network, and American Partnership for Eosinophilic Disorders.

 Seema Aceves, M.D., Ph.D., is the senior author on published international guidelines for the diagnosis of eosinophilic esophagitis in adults and children.

 Seema Aceves, M.D., Ph.D., John Bastian, M.D., and Ranjan Dohil, M.D., (Gastroenterology) created a novel steroid formulation to treat eosinophilic esophagitis (EoE).
 Recently, a ready-to-use formulation was developed and is now being studied in its second national clinical trial in both children and adults.
 It is the hope that these clinical trials will result in the first Food and Drug Administration-approved EoE therapy.
 Learn more.